Damnocracy: Scott Ian (rhythm guitar)

 Rhythm guitarist and founding member of the thrash metal band Anthrax, who are considered one of the "big four" of the genre.
 Anthrax still perform today, and Scott Ian has been a personality on various VH1 programs, including the I Love the 70s/80s/90s series.
 Ian is also a member of Stormtroopers of Death, one of the first crossover thrash bands who mixed thrash with hardcore punk.

 Evan Seinfeld (bass)

 Vocalist and bassist for the band Biohazard, as well as an actor, director and producer in the pornography business.

 Jason Bonham (drums)

 Son of late Led Zeppelin drummer John Bonham.
 He played drums in the bands Bonham, UFO and Foreigner.

 Premiere concert setlist

-Following the TV series the band performed at the Empire Ballroom on March 5, 2006:
+Following the TV series, the band performed at the Empire Ballroom in Las Vegas on March 5, 2006: